rizqimtiaz/Forge-AI/README.md

 Open [http://localhost:3000](http://localhost:3000) and click into any lab.

 > **Zero-config by design.** Every API route has a deterministic fallback that
-> produces rich, visually-interesting output even when no API keys are set, so
 > you can clone → `npm run dev` → demo instantly.

 ---